 In this sense, they act like both a service dog, and an emotional support dog.

 Are Emotional Support Dogs Service Dogs?

 No, emotional support dogs and service dogs are different.

-Service dogs are trained to perform specific tasks for their owner.
+Service dogs perform specific tasks for their owner.

 Do Service Dogs Need A Certificate?